 Whether you’re island hopping on a boat, waterfall canyoneering, or snorkeling with whale sharks, you’ll want to capture photos and videos of all of your adventures.
 Keep your cell phone safe and dry with a universal waterproof case by JOTO while snapping away.

 You’ll likely be relying on your phone throughout the day for Google maps, restaurant reviews, and taking photos of the landscape.
 Make sure your phone doesn’t run out of juice by investing in a power bank.
-This one by Anker is small and lightweight so it’s easy to keep with you at all times.
+This one by FosPower is small and waterproof so you don’t need to worry about keeping it dry while island hopping in the Philippines!

 Don’t get caught without headphones on that long flight to the Philippines.
-This set by
+This set of Bluetooth earbuds by SoundPEATS are super comfortable, have a long battery life, enter pairing mode right out of the charging case, and have built-in microphones for hands-free calling!

 Long days spent lounging on the beach are more enjoyable when you have a cocktail in hand while being serenaded by your favorite jams.
-Invest in a set of waterproof bluetooth portable speakers to keep yourself entertained for hours.
+Invest in a set of waterproof Bluetooth portable speakers to keep yourself entertained for hours on the beaches of the Philippines!

 - Don’t forget to download offline maps of the cities you’ll be visiting in the Philippines.